py-vcon/py-vcon/BUILD.md

     rm dist/*

-In vcon directory (root containing setup.py and vcon sub-directory):
+In the vcon directory (root containing setup.py and vcon sub-directory):

     python3 -m build

 This creates sub-directory dist containing (x.x in the names below represents the version number):

-  * py-vcon-x.x-py3-none-any.whl
+  * py_vcon-x.x-py3-none-any.whl
   * py-vcon-x.x.tar.gz

 Push the package install files up to the pypi repo.